Fenwick17/afenwick.com/content/blog/reponsive-table/index.md

 }
 ```

+That looks like a lot of extra HTML, but i'll explain.
 We added a `<span>` which replicates what the heading is for that piece of data, then with the use of `aria-hidden="true"` we hid that from a screenreader.
 This is because the `<thead>` is still fully functional so it would just be extra noise.
 However, for visual users it is there to directly show what that piece of data relates to.
 The CSS simply hides and shows it depending on mobile or desktop.
 Remember that `flex` we used before?
 Well now it comes into full swing, with utilizing `justify-content: space-between` we can seperate the mobile visual heading with the data counterpart.